 Anyone can be an Operator.
 All that is required is proof of completion of high school, an adult graduation diploma, or a post-secondary diploma.
 Alternatively, if you wish to become a small systems Operator, high school is not necessary.

 Find out how to order your high school transcript, to include in your application to the Environmental Operators Certification Program (EOCP).

 If you are not a high school graduate, learn more about your options.

 Where do Operators work?

 At facilities that treat, distribute, and collect water and wastewater.
 These facilities can be large or small, depending on the population size they are serving, and may be owned by a municipality, regional district, private company, or individual.

 The duties of an Operator are hands-on and include tasks such as testing and treating water samples, testing and fixing equipment, and monitoring and tracking equipment sensor data.
 Specific tasks and the equipment and technology used in a facility will vary depending on the size, type, and location of the facility.

-For more examples of typical Operator duties, check out page 23 of the EOCP Program Guide.
+For more examples of typical Operator duties, check out the EOCP Program Guide.

 What types of Operators are there?